Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 The pink beach at Stokkseyri

-The seashore at Stokkseyri is very popular as well with lovely little conches and brick-read sands.
+The seashore at Stokkseyri is very popular as well, with lovely little conches and brick-red sands.

-The shore is popular both amongst locals and tourists and I have seen tourists camp in the ait there, wouldn't recommend putting up a tent so close to the N-Atlantic ocean though.
+The shore is popular among locals and tourists, and I have seen tourists camp in the area, but I wouldn't recommend pitching a tent so close to the North Atlantic Ocean.

-There is an information sign by the seashore with information about the vegetation and birdlife as well as information about the lava by the shore, which stems from the largest known Holocene lava flow on earth some 8,700 years ago!
+There is an information sign by the seashore with details on the vegetation and birdlife, as well as on the lava by the shore, which stems from the largest known Holocene lava flow on Earth, some 8,700 years ago!

-It was huge as it covers most of the lowlands for 140 kilometers i.e. between the Ölfusá and Þjórsá glacial rivers, which are our most voluminous and longest rivers.
+It was huge, covering most of the lowlands for 140 kilometers, i.e., between the Ölfusá and Þjórsá glacial rivers, which are our most voluminous and longest rivers.

 Road directions and the biggest attractions in Stokkseyri

-One of the museums in Stokkseyri village is the unique museum called Veiðisafnið - Wildlife Museum (Hunting Museum) - the biggest museum of its kind in the Nordic countries.
+One of the museums in Stokkseyri village is the unique museum called Veiðisafnið, the Wildlife Museum (Hunting Museum) - the largest of its kind in the Nordic countries.

 Veiðisafnið - the Wildlife Museum